5 Tips from Your Future Self on How to Not Mess Up Your First Startup

 Marketing & Sales

 A business that has no active marketing tactics is a sinking business.
 Marketing and sales are often considered as the foundation of a successful business.
+Knowing about digital marketing is especially important if you are starting an ecommerce startup.

 With no marketing, you receive fewer sales and with dwindling sales, your business plummets.